 All trees should be watered 1-2 times a week throughout the season with 3-4 gallons of water.
 We do recommend fertilizer a month after planting:

-- 4 oz of 10-10-10 or 10-20-10 (the extra phosphorous helps root development of young trees) can be scattered around the base and watered in.
+- 4 oz of 10-10-10 or 10-20-10 (the extra phosphorus helps root development of young trees) can be scattered around the base and watered in.

 - If using Miracle Grow, follow the label instructions.

 Too much fertilizer is not a good thing; too little, and you don't get enough growth.
-Do not fertilize after the 4th of July.
-This is like giving your three-year old coffee at bedtime.
+Do not fertilize after August 1.
+This is like giving a toddler coffee at bedtime.

 Weeds and Critters

 - Keep the weeds away as these steal nutrition from your tree and provide a hideout for damaging insects.
-Use whatever method you prefer: landscape fabric, old magazines, and bark mulch are all great options for weed control.
+Use whatever method you prefer: landscape fabric and cardboard are popular choices, but growers should be aware that these materials make great homes for voles and mice, which are likely to girdle your tree over winter.
 We do not recommend herbicides in the establishment year.

 - For deer, the best protection is a fence.
 Repellents work only if applied every 7-10 days without fail.
 There is no point in planting a tree if the varmits are going to destroy it.
 Lots of money and time wasted!